Interactive explainer

 Why governance

-An agent's afternoon, twice
+An unattended run, twice

 How it works